-What is the therapeutic exercise profession?
+What is the Therapeutic Exercise Profession?

-The therapeutic exercise profession is a health care profession.
+The therapeutic exercise profession is a healthcare profession.
 Therapeutic exercise professionals are educated in anatomy, kinesiology, and biomechanics.
 Using this knowledge base, they can examine an individual’s current movement pattern to identify limitations in the body that might lead to injury or disease.

 An individual recovering from a stroke is trying to maximize the recovery of their lost functional capacity, or even someone trying to decrease their risk of developing cardiovascular disease.

-I know that therapeutic exercise professions are health care professions but what are their “core competencies”?
+I know that therapeutic exercise professions are health care professions, but what are their “core competencies”?

 Along with their education, as health care professionals, they are also expected to possess “core competencies,” which are described as those knowledge, skills, and behaviors that professionals should have regardless of their setting.

 These core competencies help define the unique roles that fall into this profession.
-The AACVPR and ACSM joint report presents a set of 7 core competencies which are described below:
+The AACVPR and ACSM joint report presents a set of 7 core competencies, which are described below:

 3)Design safe and effective therapeutic exercise programs that include warm-up, cool-down, stretching/flexibility training, and strengthening exercises based on the individual’s health and fitness status and specific health/fitness goals.